Positivity of the cotangent sheaf of singular Calabi-Yau varieties: Notation and basic facts

-\rem[rem:interesting]{Let $X$ be a {\it singular Kummer surface}, ie the finite quotient of an abelian surface $A$ by the involution $i:a\mapsto -a$.
-Since $p:A\to X$ is a finite quasiétale cover and ${\cal T}_X$ is locally-free on a big open set, the reflexive sheaves $p^{[*]}{\cal T}_X$ and ${\cal T}_A$ are the same.
+\rem[rem:interesting]{Interestingly enough, the reflexive pullback of a non-nef reflexive sheaf may be nef, as shows the following example.
+Let $X$ be a {\it singular Kummer surface}, ie the finite quotient of an abelian surface $A$ by the involution $i:a\mapsto -a$.
+Since $p:A\to X$ is a finite quasiétale cover and $\mathcal{T}_X$ is locally-free on a big open set, the reflexive sheaves $p^{[*]}\mathcal{T}_X$ and $\mathcal{T}_A$ are the same.
 In particular,

-We are going to prove that $\T_X$ itself is not nef.
+We are going to prove that $\mathcal{T}_X$ itself is not nef.
 We first compute it.

 Recalling \cite[App.B]{GrebKebekusKovacsPeternell}, we consider the functor taking the invariant direct image of a $\Z_2$-coherent sheaf on $A$: $\E\mapsto p_*\E^{\Z_2}$.
 It sends reflexive sheaves to reflexive sheaves, so that the following equality, which is clear on the big open étale locus of $p$, extends to a global sheaf isomorphism: